Senior Living Options for Continuing Care

 According to the National Council on Aging, approximately 80% of older adults have at least one chronic disease, and 77% have at least two.
 Issues of aging and chronic disease often make it necessary to find housing options that provide for the care and safety of many older adults.
 Depending upon the level of care required, several options are available.

-These care solutions have some commonalities, including the amenities and benefits they offer.
+These continuing care solutions have some commonalities, including the amenities and benefits they offer.
 These may include:

 - Three meals served daily in a communal dining area.
 Those who cannot make it to the dining room, such as in skilled nursing communities, are served in their room.